levifeldman/PersonalProjects/README.md

 # PersonalProjects
-These are some deep learning projects I have done.
+These are some deep learning projects I have done while taking a udacity-deep-learning-course.

 All of these projects are written in python.